From the World Heritage inscription for the Mill Network at Kinderdijk:

 The outstanding contribution made by the people of the Netherlands to the technology of handling water is admirably demonstrated by the installations in the Kinderdijk-Elshout area.
 Construction of hydraulic works for the drainage of land for agriculture and settlement began in the Middle Ages and have continued uninterruptedly to the present day.
 The site illustrates all the typical features associated with this technology – dikes, reservoirs, pumping stations, administrative buildings and a series of beautifully preserved windmills.

 The Mill Network at Kinderdijk is composed of 19 monumental windmills located in the Netherlands’ South Holland province.
-These mills are part of the Kinderdijk village that were built during the early to mid-18th century.
+These mills are part of the Kinderdijk village that was built during the early to mid-18th century.
 The main purpose of building these windmills is the keep water out of the polder.
 These windmills are the largest collection of windmills that you will ever find in the country.
 Since it was named as one of the UNESCO World Heritage Sites in the Netherlands in 1997, it has since become one of the top tourist attractions in the country.

 Aside from being named as a UNESCO site, the mill network at Kinderdijk is also considered a national monument.
 In fact, the entire area (including the windmills and its surrounding village) are protected since 1993.